Skip to main content

 Testing & UAT

-• Write test scripts covering end-to-end business scenarios
+• Write test scripts covering end to end business scenarios

 • Execute system integration testing (SIT) and log defects

-• Run user acceptance testing with business super-users
+• Run user acceptance testing with business super users

 • Triage and retest defects through to closure